TheUnstoppable1990/DHC/README.md

 -Gives you a rare card for every player and also gives every other a rare card as well

+-Unavailable most of the year

+-Rare the week leading up to and after Christmas

+-Uncommon on Christmas Day

 ### Hanukkah

 -----------------

 -Gives you 8 random common cards, depending on what they are that could be great or like socks or something.

+-Unavailable most of the year

+-Rare the week leading up to and after Hanukkah

+-Uncommon during Hanukkah

 ### Kwanzaa